Monica Quartermaine: 2010s

 In January 2019, Monica learned from Scotty that the widowed Gail Baldwin had died.
 Along with Lucy, Monica and Scotty shared memories of Gail whom Monica believed had help guide her through many situations.
 The following April, Monica was reunited with old colleague Lesley Webber who showed up to visit Laura and pay her respects to Gail, and after trading barbs about the past, Monica and Lesley joined the rest of the hospital staff in tossing confetti that Gail had sent as a tribute for the hospital's anniversary party and to remind old friends of the good times they had shared.
-Monica welcomed sister-in-law Tracy back the following Christmas for a visit, and dealt with Tracy's distaste for her redecorating.
+Monica welcomed sister-in-law Tracy back for a visit the following Christmas and dealt with Tracy's distaste for her redecorating.